memspace/zefyr/doc/quick-start.md

 In this tutorial you'll create a simple Flutter app that supports rich text editing with Zefyr.
 What you'll learn:

-* How to create a new screen with Zefyr editor
+* How to create a new screen for the editor
-* Basic widget layout required by Zefyr editor
+* Basic widget layout required by Zefyr
 * How to load and save documents using JSON serialization

-### Create a project
+### 01. Create a new Flutter project

 If you haven't installed Flutter yet then [install it first](https://flutter.dev/docs/get-started/install).